maxvfischer/DIY-arcade/README.md

 ![wrong cnc](./images/build/wrong_cnc.jpg)

 ### Hand-cut parts
-As the rest of the parts were more or less squared, they were cut by "hand".
+As the rest of the parts were more or less rectangular, they were cut by "hand".
 To do this, two different mounted saws were used:
 * A vertical panel saw to cut down the MDF to smaller pieces
-* A table saw to cut out the final pieces.
+* A table saw to cut out the final pieces

 ![vertical panel saw](./images/build/vertical_panel_saw.jpg)